alexismorin/A-Better-Actor/README.md

 ### General Use

+If you want a demo, simply navigate to the Package/Plugin root then open the sample scene inside of the *Sample Scene* folder (total braintwister, I know).

 Upon plugin install, three new prefabs/blueprints are available to you:
 - *A Better Actor* Character
 - *Actor Position Marker* Location Marker to direct where you actors will walk to.